XS-Wu/LLM_predict_NIDs/README.md

 ## Citation

 If you use this code, please cite:
-> Xinsheng Wu, et al. "Large language models as versatile predictive engines for notifiable infectious diseases in China."
+> Xinsheng Wu, Jinyuan Wu, Zhongwen Wang, Ye Yao, Huachun Zou.
+"Large language models as versatile predictive engines for notifiable infectious diseases in China."
 2025. (unpublished)

 ## License